Macchina-CLI/macchina/README.md

 - `$HOME/Library/Application Support/macchina` on macOS.
 - `%AppData%/macchina` on Windows.

-In the case that _macchina_ fails to find your configuration file, you may specify a **custom path** for the configuration file through the `--config` flag or the `MACCHINA_CONF` environment variable.
+If _macchina_ is not utilizing your configuration file, despite you placing it in the correct location, you should tell _macchina_ where to find it by passing the file's path to `--config`.

 # Customization

-Themes define the look, layout and styling of _macchina_.
+Themes are **TOML** files that describe the layout and styling of _macchina_.
 See [Hydrogen.toml](contrib/themes/Hydrogen.toml) for an example theme.

-In order for _macchina_ to be able to find your themes, you need to place them
+In order for _macchina_ to be able to find your themes, you need to place them in:
-in:

 - `$XDG_CONFIG_HOME/macchina/themes` on Linux and the BSDs.
 - `$HOME/Library/Application Support/macchina/themes` on macOS.